 How to Copy DVD to USB Flash Drive via DVDFab

-Step 4: Optionally, you can customize DVD video by adjusting the video resolution or adding external subtitles.
-And the built-in DVD editing software allows you to crop, trim, merge video, add watermarks and subtitles, and even adjust video color.
+Step 4: Optionally, you can customize the DVD video by adjusting the video resolution or adding external subtitles.
+The built-in DVD editing software allows you to crop, trim, merge video, add watermarks and subtitles, and even adjust video color.

 Convert DVD to USB Flash Drive with DVDFab